 - Newbie Tip:

-online, the calculations are done automatically and you can raise pot at the click of a button!
+Luckily for you, when playing pot-limit games online, the calculations are done automatically.
+You can raise pot at the click of a button!

 - Newbie Tip:

-Ready to Start Putting all You've Learned into Action?
+Ready to Put All You've Learned into Action?

-And, it's as easy as 1-2-3 to download the state-of-the-art poker software and start crushing the tables.
+It's as easy as 1-2-3 to download the state-of-the-art poker app software and start crushing the tables.

 Ready to move up to the real cash money games?
-New depositing players can take advantage of 888poker's signature Welcome Bonus Package, featuring a deposit bonus of 100% up to $400.
+New depositing players can take advantage of 888poker's signature Welcome Bonus Package.
+It features a deposit bonus of 100% up to $400.

-Isn't it time you started playing at 888poker?
+Isn't it time you started playing Hold’em Poker at 888poker?

-For the official Texas Hold'em rules to the game, including all terms and conditions, please click here.
+For official Texas Hold'em rules to the game, including all terms and conditions, please click here.